 Visit Auschwitz Birkenau with a private tour

-Due to the extreme popularity of Auschwitz Birkenau Museum, numerous tours to Auschwitz are organized all year long.
+Due to the extreme popularity of the Auschwitz Birkenau Museum, numerous tours to Auschwitz are organized all year long.
 As the major Polish city closest to Auschwitz, Krakow is number one in Auschwitz private and shared tours.

 You’ve got several options to choose: